databricks/databricks-sdk-py/docs/account/published_app_integration.rst

 .. py:class:: PublishedAppIntegrationAPI

-    These APIs enable administrators to manage published oauth app integrations, which is required for adding/using Published OAuth App Integration like Tableau Cloud for Databricks in AWS cloud.
+    These APIs enable administrators to manage published oauth app integrations, which is required for adding/using Published OAuth App Integration like Tableau Desktop for Databricks in AWS cloud.

-    **Note:** You can only add/use the OAuth published application integrations when OAuth enrollment status is enabled.
-For more details see :method:OAuthEnrollment/create

     .. py:method:: create( [, app_id, token_access_policy])